deshartman/conversation-relay-flex-dialler/README.md

 # Conversation Relay Flex Dialler

-This project consists of a few components:
+This project consists of several components:
-- A nodeJS server for handling API endpoints and conversation relay WebSocket server.
+- A NodeJS server for handling API endpoints and conversation relay WebSocket server
-- LLM Service for AI conversation handling.
+- LLM Service for AI conversation handling
-- Flex Conversations for handling the conversation in Flex
+- Flex Service for integration with Twilio Flex
 - Twilio Serverless Functions for customer verification and tools
+- Silence Handler for managing conversation inactivity

 ## Prerequisites